127.0.0.1:47334

 : Stores prediction results in a Redis instance.
 This option requires the connection

-parameter, which specifies the Redis connection string.The connection
+parameter, which specifies the Redis connection string.connection

 parameter is required only if the type